ScallyBag/Old-Picochess-JRomang/README.md

 After pyfish:

+To run on desktop (after one-time flash is complete and the nanpy library is installed):

+1. Go to the py/ folder
+1. "python pycochess.py <DGT device_name>".
+E.g. my device name is /dev/cu.usbserial-0000\*\*\*\*
+1. Enjoy!
+Currently buttons on the Oduino One are not supported but they will be soon..

-To run on desktop Mac (or similar hardware) with the Oduino One:
+To run on the raspberry Pi/ or other device with the DGT XL clock connected:

+1. Go to the py/ folder
+1. Do this one time: https://github.com/piface/pifacecad
+1. Also do this one time: "sudo pip install -r requirements.txt"
+1. Execute "python pycochess.py"
+1. Fixed time modes should work now (with occasional issues).
+1. To stop pycochess, "execute Ctrl-Z" followed by a process kill (e.g. "pkill -9 -f pycochess.py")

+Misc:

-One time flash of Oduino One:
+To run with the Oduino One (One time flash of Oduino One):

 1. Git clone https://github.com/sshivaji/nanpy
 1. Go to the firmware/Nanpy folder